GeoDaCenter/opioid-policy-scan/data_final/metadata/MedExp_2019.md

 ### Comments/Notes:
 1. Medicaid expenditures do not include administrative costs, accounting adjustments, or the U.S. Territories.
 Total Medicaid spending including these additional items was $626 billion in FY 2019.
 2. Federal Fiscal Year: Unless otherwise noted, years preceded by "FY" refer to the Federal Fiscal Year, which runs from October 1 through September 30.
 FY 2019 refers to the period from October 1, 2018 through September 30, 2019.
-3. New York data may reflect anomalous spending due to adjustments, change in expenditures, and lags in state claims.
+3. New York data may reflect anomalous spending due to adjustments, changes in expenditures, and lags in state claims.